artemave/cccv/README.md

 exclude-files:
   - "README.*" # this is regexp, NOT a glob

-ignore-hunks-of-less-than: 3 # defaults to 2
+min-hunk-size: 3 # lines; defaults to 2

 min-line-length: 15 # defaults to 10
 ```